unixunion/vertx-cas-auth/README.md

 This is a simple example of CAS integration with VertX HTTP Server.
 When accessing the URLS this service offers, it will check the session for:

+ * a sessionId in the request
- * a sessionId
+ * a matching sessionId in the SessionStorage
  * a auth boolean on the sessionId in the SessionStorage
  * a CAS ticket

- If the sessionId is not set as authenticated in the SessionStorage system, it checks for the CAS ticket.
-If that also does not exist, the request is redirected to CAS for authentication.
+If the sessionId is not marked as "auth" in the SessionStorage system, it will check the request for the CAS ticket.
+If a ticket is found its queried against the CAS server for the serviceUrl, if the ticket is not valid or does not exist, the request is redirected to CAS for authentication.

 ## Requirements